YoeDistro/yoe-distro/README.md

 1. simplicity: uses well understood things like bash and git submodules.
-1. robustness: git submodules may be a pain, but they are a robust solution for production environments, and error handling is pretty good.
+1. robustness: Git submodules may be a pain, but they are a robust solution for production environments, and error handling is pretty good.
+Git submodules are also very good at making sure you are building exactly what was checked in, because it locks every submodule down to a specific version, which is generally what you want for a production build system, where the build must be absolutely repeatable.
 1. generate a modern Linux root filesystem.
 1. uses systemd